 Make sure that the stairs are free from any obstacles and that everything is tidy because visitors will want to see everything, safely!

 From top to bottom

 Display your basement, and other utility space by removing all unnecessary articles.
-If necessary, call 1-800-got-junk.
+If necessary, call companies like 1-800-got-junk.